microsoft/react-native-windows-samples/docs/JsiRuntime-api-windows.md

 > **EXPERIMENTAL**

 An experimental API.
 Do not use it directly.
-It may be removed or changed in 0.65.
+It may be removed or changed in a future version.
 Instead, use the JSI API that uses this API internally.
 See the `ExecuteJsi` method in `JsiApiContext.h` of the `Microsoft.ReactNative.Cxx` shared project, or the examples of the JSI-based TurboModules in the `Microsoft.ReactNative.IntegrationTests` project.
 Note that the JSI is defined only for C++ code.
 We plan to add the .Net support in future.